Simple Techniques for Elevating Your Photography

 The Golden Hour

-Oftentimes, early in the morning we are often shuffling children off to school or are busy getting harvesting done- or just lazily sipping on coffee!
-The sunset golden hour however, is really when our field comes into it’s beauty.
-All of a sudden the exhaustion and annoyance of the bugs melts away and you have the opportunity to see your field in its glory!
-Yes, this is true for your field too!
+Early in the morning, we often shuffle children off to school, are busy getting harvesting done, or are just lazily sipping coffee!
+The sunset golden hour, however, is really when our field comes into its beauty.
+All of a sudden, the exhaustion and annoyance of the bugs melt away, and you have the opportunity to see your field in its glory!
+Yes, this is true for your field, too!

-Now, if you need to get some shots of your flowers and are unable to take advantage of the Golden Hour, let’s talk about the next best thing!
+Now, if you need to get some shots of your flowers and cannot take advantage of the Golden Hour, let’s discuss the next best thing!

 Cloudy Days